-- 1. If symptoms of ILI are suspected based upon dispatch information, consider limiting the number of initial providers that approach the patient or enter a residence. - B. Patients with medical condition that requires immediate care and EMS providers suspect possible influenza-like illness (ILI) but cannot complete assessment for suspected case of ILI(for example a cardiac arrest with preceding respiratory illness): - EMS providers should don PPE for suspected case of ILI before proceeding with patient care/ resuscitation.1
+- B. Patients with medical condition that requires immediate care and EMS providers suspect possible influenza-like illness (ILI) but cannot complete assessment for suspected case of ILI (for example a cardiac arrest with preceding respiratory illness): - 1.
+EMS providers should don PPE for suspected case of ILI before proceeding with patient care/ resuscitation.1